chinjieh/mugenplcfg/README.txt

 == [ Optional Arguments ] ==

--u / -update		Update files used by the tool
+-u / --update		Update files used by the tool